The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 30. Dogs Ages in Human Terms: If I were to stop 100 people in the street and ask them how do you calculate a dog’s age in human terms, 90% would say one dog year to every seven human years the others 9% would probably say they don’t know and 1% may know the correct calculation.
 This is one of many old wives tales that are generally wrong.

 As a general rule of thumb, it should be fifteen for the 1st year ten for the 2nd and then four for every year thereafter.
 This is only an approximation.
-There is a chart that works on size and breeds, that makes it far more accurate.
+There is a chart that works on size and breeds, which makes it far more accurate.
 If you calculated every seven years and the dog is 16 years old then the dog in human terms would be 112.
 Using my method the dog will be a realistic 81.
 We are all aware that a one-year-old dog does not act like a seven-year-old child.
 It is far more like a Kevin the rebellious teenager round the back of the bike shed having a quick fag.
 Dogs are also more aware of the opposite sex than most seven-year-olds would be

 31. Fleas: If you want a natural method of flea control give the dog a clove of garlic take the skin off first as this is related to the onion family and the skin part can have an adverse effect you can chop this up and put it in his food each day.
 You can also purchase granulated garlic from a horse tack shop at a very reasonable price. which is what I use.
 Fleas really dislike the taste which exudes out of the dog’s skin and should soon go looking elsewhere for a more tasty meal.